raulgrell/tick/README.md

 This will clone tick and cd into its directory. ´zig build live´ will build and run the live environment.

-Zig will create an executable called 'dev', and a shared library 'libgame.so' that contains your game and engine code.
+Zig will create an executable called 'dev', and a shared library 'libgame.so' that contains your game and the engine code.
 Both of these files will be inside the zig-cache directory.
 In order to update your game code, run:

 ```